(This article was published on 30 March 2020 and updated on 23 May 2025)

 • the changes in estimates faithfully represent the changes in conditions during that period.
 [IFRS 17.33(c), B54–B55]

-Insurers need to take into account their current expectations of future events that might affect the expected cash flows, except for future changes in legislation that would change the company’s obligations.
+Insurers need to consider their current expectations of future events that might affect the expected cash flows, except for future changes in legislation that would change the company’s obligations.
 Such changes in legislation are reflected in measuring the expected cash flows only when they are substantively enacted.
 [IFRS 17.B60, BC156]

 Cash flows to include in the estimates

-When estimating the expected cash flows, insurers include unbiased estimates of catastrophic losses under existing contracts but exclude possible claims under possible future contracts.
-However, insurers’ expectations about possible future contracts may impact recognised assets for insurance acquisition cash flows (IACF) related to future contracts or expected renewals.
+Insurers estimate the expected cash flows (including unbiased estimates of catastrophic losses) under existing contracts.
+The expected cash flows exclude possible claims under possible future contracts.
+However, insurers’ expectations about possible future contracts may impact recognised IACF assets related to future contracts or expected renewals.
 For example, in response to heightened climate-related risks some insurers might choose not to renew contracts in high-risk areas, which may mean that related IACF assets are not recoverable.
 [IFRS 17.B40]

 When assessing the impact on insurance contract liabilities, insurers need to consider the coverage provided under the terms and conditions of issued insurance contracts.
 Meanwhile, when determining their obligations under insurance contracts, insurers need to evaluate the precise extent of coverage and the impact of exclusions and limitations on coverage.
 This includes assessing any new directives, laws and regulations that have been substantively enacted and may require insurers to provide coverage or pay claims for insured events in addition to those required by the pre-existing terms and conditions of the insurance contract.
 Therefore, insurers may need to update their estimates of expected cash flows to reflect changes in coverage provided under insurance contracts.